 Post-Term Sheet Due Diligence

-The second round of due diligence is carried out once both the parties have signed the term sheet and is known as post-term sheet due diligence or legal due diligence.
+The second round of due diligence is carried out once both parties have signed the term sheet and is known as post-term sheet due diligence or legal due diligence.
 This is done to verify all the claims made by the startup during the negotiation process and to prepare for the closing of the deal.

 Post-term sheet due diligence is a more formal process and is usually done by the investor’s legal and financial team.
 They will go through all the documents related to the business, such as financial statements, contracts, legal filings, etc.